cmu-transparency/tool-qii/README.md

 nlsy97 : Arrest prediction from the NLSY 97

 Currently supported measures:
-discrim-inf       : Influence on discrimination average-local-inf : Average unary QII general-inf       : Influence on average classification shapley           : Shapley QII (use -i k) for kth individual banzhaf           : Banzhaf QII (use -i k) for kth individual
+discrim           : Unary QII on discrimination average-unary-individual : Average unary QII unary-individual  : Unary QII on individual outcome (use -i k) for kth individual general-inf       : Influence on average classification shapley           : Shapley QII (use -i k) for kth individual banzhaf           : Banzhaf QII (use -i k) for kth individual